Badger State Trail

 Ice Age National Scenic Trail

-The Ice Age Trail follows the Badger State Trail for about 3.5 miles between Purcell Road and County Highway A in Dane County.
+The Ice Age Trail follows the Badger State Trail for two sections, between Purcell Road and County Highway A in Dane County, and between County Highway W to the Sugar River State Trail in Green County.

 Walking, bicycling and in-line skating